Tech Titans 2019: Washington’s Top Tech Leaders

 Victoria Espinel

-President and CEO, the BSAI Software Alliance
+President and CEO, the BSA/Software Alliance

 The Software Alliance advocates for companies such as Adobe, Intel, Apple, and Symantec.
 It has long pushed for tougher rules for data piracy, for example.
 Now it also faces growing calls from lawmakers for tougher privacy regulations.
 Because those calls are coming from both sides of the aisle, Espinel may be well positioned to field them.
 She worked on intellectual-property issues for the United States trade representative under President George W. Bush and on similar issues for President Obama’s White House.